AlexDobeck/aFramework.Events/README.md

 RedisEvents provides Pub/Sub functionality.
 Every subscriber will recieve every event which occurs while they are listening.

 ## Important Methods
-### async on(eventName, listener)
+### async Events.on(eventName, listener)
-When an event matching the eventName is emitted, the listener will be called with the arguments.
+When an event matching the eventName is emitted, the listener will be called and supplied the argument object.
 To begin listening to redis a network/io call needs to be made.
 If this method is not awaited, any events emitted on this client before that resolves will be lost.
 This is only a concern if you hope to immediately emit an event that the current client cares about.

+### Queue.on(eventName, listener)
+When an event matching the eventName is emitted, the listener will be called and supplied the argument object.
+This method will generate a new redis client (by using the blockingQueueClientFunction) and wait on an entry to appear in redis, looping only when an event has been successfully processed.
+If an error is thrown in the listener, the event will not be removed, instead being requeued once the delay ends.
+This will also cause the listener to stop listening so to prevent the client from endlessly churning on a single event.

-### async emit(eventName[, ...args])
+### async emit(eventName[, args])
-Emits the event and optional arguments, identical in usage to EventEmitter.
+Emits the event and optional arguments object.
 Awaiting is optional unless you require a gaurntee that the event has been stored in redis before continuing.

 ### async close()
 Cleans up active redis connections and listeners.